tainacan/tainacan-wiki/dev/permissions.md

 # Tainacan Users Permissions

-This page explains how permissions are handled in Tainacan.
-What are the users roles available and what each one of them can do.
+This page explains how permissions are handled in Tainacan, what are the user's roles available and what each one of them can do.

-Tainacan handles user permissions in the very same way WordPress does, so if you are used to WordPress Roles and Permissions, you wont have any trouble.
+Tainacan handles user permissions in the very same way WordPress does, so if you are used to WordPress Roles and Permissions, you won't have any trouble.

-Default WordPress roles are assigned with new capabilities to work with Collections, Items and other Tainacan specific operations.
-Additionaly Tainacan creates new roles, relative to the core WordPress roles, that have the same Tainacan specific capabilities, but dont have acces to the rest of the administrative panel of WordPress.
-For example, WordPress Editor can manage everything inside Tainacan, and they can also create and publish pages, in the other hand, Tainacan Editors can't.
+Default WordPress roles are assigned with new capabilities to work with Collections, Items, and other Tainacan specific operations.
+Additionally Tainacan creates new roles, relative to the core WordPress roles, that have the same Tainacan specific capabilities but don't have access to the rest of the administrative panel of WordPress.
+For example, WordPress Editor can manage everything inside Tainacan, and they can also create and publish pages, on the other hand, Tainacan Editors can't.

-If you want to change permissions for specific roles or users, or even create new roles, you can allways use one of the many WordPress plugins available for that.
+If you want to change permissions for specific roles or users, or even create new roles, you can always use one of the many WordPress plugins available for that.

 In short, these are the roles and their main characteristics.
 A detailed description can be found in the next session.

-* Subscriber: Can't really do anything inside tainacan.
+* Subscriber: Can't really do anything inside Tainacan.
-* Colaborator / Tainacan Colaborator: Can create collections and items, but not to publish them.
+* Collaborator / Tainacan Collaborator: Can create collections and items, but not to publish them.
 * Author / Tainacan Author: Can create and publish collections and items, but can not edit published items nor edit other user's items.
-* Editor / Tainacan Editor: Can create, publish and edit other users's collections and items.
+* Editor / Tainacan Editor: Can create, publish and edit other users' collections and items.
 * Administrator: Rules the world.

 ## Roles and permissions